The Philadelphia Region’s Short-Term Disability Lawyers

 The processes of submitting a claim and filing an appeal of a denial can be complicated and have strict deadlines.
 It is imperative that you work with an attorney who has experience handling short-term disability cases, as he or she can ensure your case has all the necessary information to prove your need for benefits definitively.

-If you live in Montgomery County, Philadelphia, or anywhere in the region and have become temporarily disabled and are seeking short-term disability benefits, contact one of the trusted attorneys at Rosen Moss Snyder LLP today to discuss your situations and begin the process of building your case.
+If you live in Montgomery County, Bucks County, Philadelphia, or anywhere in the region and have become temporarily disabled and are seeking short-term disability benefits, contact one of the trusted attorneys at Rosen Moss Snyder LLP today to discuss your situations and begin the process of building your case.
 If you have received a denial notice, contact us immediately, so that we can begin the appeal process.

 Schedule a free consultation online or by giving us a call today.